 I was totally unfamiliar with the Band (whose members included people from the Dead (Bob Weir) and Jefferson Airplane (Jorma Kaukonen and Jack Casady)), but it was great watching them.
 They played so many tunes I was familiar with.
 They covered Springsteen's Atlantic City, Dylan's Knocking on Heaven's Door.
 The Band consisted of Bruce Hornsby on the keyboards, Roger McGuinn (exByrd), Hot Tuna, John Sebastian, and Country Joe McDonald (who played Rock and Soul Music).
 Other tunes included The Weight, I don't want to Hang up my Rock 'n' Roll Shoes, Life is a Carnival, and Hand Jive.

 The Band's vocalist was really impressed with the festival and repeatedly said this festival was a lot better than the Woodstock 1969 one (which he was there for).
 And this is true, since the other festival didn't have water and food all around: I never had problems with food and it was quite cheap---I spent $5 on 2 hot dogs which was a decent meal.
 Pepsi?
 Well, I drank a lot of water and on my way back to the buses, I was offered free food and drink, but I turned it down since I didn't feel like carrying it!
 Commercialisation?
 Not a whole lot---in fact, I am happy there was some provider giving us food whenever we need it.
 I am happy for the toilets and the fact they were cleaned regularly.
 The Peace Patrol were really cool people, just like you and me, who were simply hired just for this festival.
 In fact, the whole festival was manned by students and other youngsters who were not professionals of any sort and simply agreed to work for a free ticket and extra spending money.
-I got into an altercation with one of the professional security people and his behaviour was completely different compared to the people wearing the Peace Patrol shirts (I won, simply due to crowd support on my side).
+I got into an altercation with one of the professional security people and his behaviour was completely different compared to the people wearing the Peace Patrol shirts.
+I appreciate some of the crowd support on this and while I hope this guy was having a bad day and is having a good life, what goes around...

 Rick Danko, the bassist for the Band, at the end, played some very funky stuff, which would've given Claypool a run for this money.
 It was interesting that as the Band finished, a really younger crowd started seeping in to await the arrival of Primus and they jammed to the Band.
 I made my way up to the front row.